 If you have a strong family history of breast cancer, it could be due to a gene mutation that runs in your family.
 Having the gene means you are more likely to get breast cancer than someone who does not.
 Women with the BRCA mutations (BRCA 1 or BRCA 2 gene) have between a 45-65% increased risk of developing breast cancer before age 70.
 Through advances in technology, there are now tests available to screen for the BRCA gene mutation.
 Not only does genetic screening provide answers, but it can help provide options.
 If detected, your provider can help you develop a proactive plan to reduce your risk of developing breast cancer.

 No one knows your body better than you do!
 Breast self-awareness means being aware of what your breasts look and feel like regularly, so you can be on the lookout for any unusual changes and get them checked out by a doctor.
 You should touch, look, and check your breasts once a month.
 There are a variety of ways that breasts can change that could indicate cancer.
 It’s important to look for everything from lumps, to a change in shape or size, redness, changes to skin texture (i.e., an orange peel-like texture) growing veins, nipple changes, or nipple retraction.

 While you can’t alter your genetics, maintaining a healthy lifestyle can reduce your risk of getting breast cancer.
 It’s important to eat a healthy diet and avoid high-sugar, high-salt, and processed foods as well as to engage in physical activity.
 Smoking and heavy alcohol use can also increase your risk, and should be avoided.

 There are so many things in life we can’t control.
 We owe it to ourselves and those we love to take charge of the things we can!
-Making your health a priority is one simple way to make sure you can be there for the things and people that matter most.
+Find an Axia Women’s Health breast imaging center near you.